-The idea of Indian fashion probably evokes visions of colorful garments, exquisitely embroidered, and garments with centuries-old print techniques that have been appreciated the world over.
-Think luxurious jacquards in the Yves Saint Laurent collections, the stunning prints on Valentino dresses, or the embroideries at Alessandro's Gucci or Maria Grazia's Dior — Indian heritage craft has inspired luxury maisons for decades.
+The idea of Indian fashion probably evokes visions of colorful garments and exquisitely embroidered apparel with centuries-old print techniques that have been appreciated the world over.
+Think luxurious jacquards in the Yves Saint Laurent collections, the stunning prints on Valentino dresses, or the embroideries at Alessandro's Gucci or Maria Grazia's Dior — Indian heritage craft has inspired luxury mansions for decades.

-The mix of ancient art juxtaposed with international trends has led to the emergence of several young designers from India who are blending contemporary aesthetics for the new age global consumer.
-There are a lot more Indian fashion brands being conceptualized and launched in the country on the daily, making it an effervescent place for fashion, with a scene to keep an eye on.
+The mix of ancient art juxtaposed with international trends has led to the emergence of several young Indian fashion designers who are blending contemporary aesthetics for the new-age global consumer.
+There are many more Indian clothing brands being conceptualized and launched in the country daily, making it an effervescent place for fashion, with a scene to keep an eye on.

-Team Capsul has curated a list of front runners crusading a wave of evolution in the Indian youth fashion scene.
+We've curated a list of Indian clothing brands — front-runners crusading a wave of evolution in the Indian youth fashion scene.
 Here are a dozen brands, in no particular order, that we love.

 Read on to find out about the best Indian fashion brands of the moment: